-Since 1978 the Lorain County Urban League (LCUL) has been committed to its mission to empower African Americans and all Disadvantaged persons in our community to participate equally in the educational, economic, and social mainstream.
+Since 1978 the Lorain County Urban League (LCUL) has been committed to its mission to empower African Americans and underserved people to thrive through direct service, collaboration, and advocacy.

 There is a role for everyone to play, whether you are a parent, teacher, student, community leader or business leader.
 Consider making a donation, becoming a mentor, a tutor or taking out a membership.
 We believe that working together, we can achieve more while "empowering communities and changing lives."